EvoAlOSS/evoal.de/_pages/home.markdown

       and surrogate function learning.
 It is designed to explicitly state all configuration parameters along the experimentation setup, thus, making all decisions transparent and supporting experiment replication, which is helpful if you want to earn an [ACM artifact badge](https://www.acm.org/publications/policies/artifact-review-and-badging-current).
-      On the algorithm side, *EvoAl+ supports evolutionary algorithms, evolutionary strategies, and particle swarm optimisation and the list is continuously enhanced.
+      On the algorithm side, *EvoAl* supports evolutionary algorithms, evolutionary strategies, and particle swarm optimisation and the list is continuously enhanced.
 Furthermore, *EvoAl* takes care of training surrogate functions, either on real-world data or benchmarks, encoding your data for the optimisation algorithms, and determining useful